 Another thing to note is to measure your doorway.
 Do make sure that your refrigerator can fit through the door into your kitchen.
 That being said, the delivery people usually can dismantle the door of the refrigerator to fit through the door and reassemble it back when in the kitchen.

 The next point to consider is storage size.
 For storage size, look out for the litre capacity the fridge has.

 Depending on the size of your household, you want to ensure that there is enough space to serve your family.
 Do also consider your lifestyle i.e. how often you grocery shop and cook.
 If you prefer to eat out, a smaller refrigerator will work.
 If you often host dinners like Matt and I do, opt for a bigger fridge.
 We bought a Samsung 620 liter fridge with Twin Cooling Plus (RS62K60A7SL).

-For a household with two people, a capacity of 300 litre will work.
-For an average family of four, get a model that is above 400 litre.
+For a household with two people, a capacity of 300 litres will work.
+For an average family of four, get a model that is above 400 litres.

 3. Door configuration

 Next up on the list is door configuration.
-The modern fridges of today come in many different shapes and sizes.
+The modern fridges in Singapore come in many different shapes and sizes.
 Each style has its own strengths and weaknesses, of which I will go through below.
 You will want to get one that suits your lifestyle and needs.